HL7/emedicinal-product-info/input/pagecontent/steps-to-create-core-epi.md

 </figure>

 #### Create Substance Definition resource(s)
-Using the Core ePI Profile as a template, complete one SubstanceDefinition resource for each active ingredient in the medicinal product.
+Using the Core ePI Profile as a template, complete one SubstanceDefinition resource for each active ingredient associated with the authorized product(s) in this ePI.

 Create a reference from the SubstanceDefinition to the Organization resource for the manufacturer or marketing authorization holder.